 Read more about all of our accomplishments and new initiatives below:

 GMFTS is managing a Vermont Everyone Eats community Hub in the Northern NEK.
 This first-of-its-kind statewide program was made possible by a $5 million Coronavirus Relief Fund allocation through the Agency of Commerce and Community Development (ACCD) to Southeastern Vermont Community Action (SEVCA), the statewide administrator and fiscal agent.
 Through this project, restaurants that have been negatively impacted by COVID-19 are reimbursed for meals prepared and given to those in need.
 All meals must feature at least 10% local ingredients.
-Our program is partnering with Auntie Dee Dee’s Homemade Baked Goods in East Burke and Newport Natural Market and Cafe to prepare meals.
-Distributions will happen at the United Church of Newport and through RuralEdge’s SASH coordinators, serving seniors and homebound populations, from September 11 through December 4th, 2020.
-Combined, we will be distributing 210 meals per week.
+Our program is partnering with Auntie Dee Dee’s Homemade Baked Goods in East Burke, the Mooselook Diner in Concord, Lago Trattoria, and Newport Natural Market and Cafe to prepare meals.
+Distributions will happen at the United Church of Newport and through RuralEdge’s SASH coordinators, serving seniors and homebound populations, from September 11 through December 31th, 2020.
+Combined, we will be distributing 350 meals per week — 6,440 total throughout the program period.
 This program is providing financial assistance to local restaurants that have been negatively impacted, supporting local farmers, stimulating the local economy, AND feeding those that are struggling with food insecurity – a win-win-win!

 Thanks to relaxed USDA meal site guidelines in light of COVID-19, the Lunchbox was able to serve free “grab and go” meals to children 18 and under during the summer of 2020.
 This allowed us to serve healthy, locally-sourced lunches as well as breakfast bags for the next day.
 In total, we served 4,210 free kids meals!
 The “Market Basket” also returned again after its pilot year in 2019 to hand out free local food for families at Lunchbox meal sites.
 All food was harvested from school gardens or purchased from Farm Direct, thanks to grants from the Ben & Jerry’s Foundation and the Oakland Foundation.
 In total, we distributed 474 lbs. of local food through the Market Basket.
 This included fresh veggies, fruits, dairy, and bread.
 In a continued partnership with the Children’s Literacy Foundation, we also hosted a guest story teller and book giveaway at one meal site in Barton.
 The NEKCA Parent-Child Center also distributed free books and kid-sized face masks at the Newport meals sites.